fredericGette/wp81documentation/kernelModeDebugging/README.md

 ![vitualSwitch](HyperV.png)
 Then start VirthEth_RS1.exe

-# Usefull kd command
+# Usefull kd/windbg command

 `.sympath C:\Symbols`
 `.reload`

-See the stack trace:
+See the stack trace
 `k`

-See the list of loaded modules:
+See the list of loaded modules
 `lm`
-See only loaded module matching a pattern:
+See only loaded module matching a pattern
 `lm m oempanel`
-See the list of loaded modules sorted by name:
+See the list of loaded modules sorted by name
 `lm sm`

-Let the windows phone running:
+Let the windows phone running
 `g`

-Break:
+Break
 `ctrl+c`

-Create an "unresolved" break point:
+Create an "unresolved" break point (you can set the break even before the loading of the module)
 `bu wp81wiimote!EvtIoDeviceControl`

-List break point:
+List break point
 `bl`

-Display the address and name of the symbol "poDebug" of the module "nt":
+Display the address and name of the symbol "poDebug" of the module "nt"
 `x /2 nt!poDebug`

-Enter into memory (0x821d3628) the double-word values (4 bytes) specified (0xFFFFFFFF):
+Enter into memory (0x821d3628) the double-word values (4 bytes) specified (0xFFFFFFFF)
 `ed 821d3628 0xFFFFFFFF`

-Activate kernel debug messages:
+Activate kernel debug messages
 `ed nt!poDebug 0x800`
 `ed nt!poDebug 0xFFFFFFFE`
 `ed nt!Kd_DEFAULT_Mask 0xFFFFFFFF`
 `ed nt!Kd_WIN2000_Mask 0xFFFFFFFF`

-Set the r4 register for the current thread to 0xFFFFFFFF:
+Set the r4 register for the current thread to 0xFFFFFFFF
 `r r4=FFFFFFFF`

-Step over:
+Step over
 `p`

-Step into:
+Step into
 `t`

-Display memory:
+Display memory
 `dc addr`

-Display the address of a module added to a value:
+Display the address of a module added to a value
 `?qci2c8930+0x2376`

 Force load modules
 `!analyze`

+Reboot the phone (use with the command line `-d` to break as soon as a kernel module is loaded)
+`.reboot`

 # Notes